AAFC-Bioinfo-AAC/pork-vision/docs/user-guide.md

 | Libraries                       | numpy, pandas, scipy, scikit-image, pytorch, opencv, roifile, jpype1, pyimagej, ultralytics, tabulate, segment-anything        |
 | Frameworks / Apps               | Fiji, ImageJ, Segment Anything, PyTorch, YOLOv11       |

-#### Installation
+### Installation

 1. Ensure you have Conda installed and are inside the root directory of the project repository.

 2. Create the environment using the provided environment file:

     ```bash
     conda env create -f config/environment.yml
     ```

     Also provided is a conda environment with all pinned versions of key packages used at the time of testing.

-**Note:** On certain systems (e.g., WSL), the environment creation process may appear to hang while setting up `openjdk`, `pyimagej`, or `fiji`.
+On certain systems (e.g., WSL), the environment creation process may appear to hang while setting up `openjdk`, `pyimagej`, or `fiji`.
 Please be patient; this is normal.
 Expect a delay of a few minutes during JAR unpacking and classpath setup, especially on first-time runs.

 3. Activate the environment